 Gen Z is not only talking to their close friends on social media.
 They connect with strangers internationally to share interests, spark new ideas and become familiar with issues affecting all of humanity and the planet.

 H – Honest Feedback

 Gen Z is engaging in online communities where they share stories about their brand experiences, both good and bad.
-Listen to what this cohort is saying to integrate their ideas into your marketing.
+Listen to what this cohort is saying to integrate their ideas into your brand messaging.